Catholic Scholar & Consultant

 Bringing together 30+ Catholic voices including Cardinal Robert Sarah, Mike Aquilina, Jimmy Akin, and Dave Armstrong.

 "I welcome initiatives such as this volume, Faith in Crisis, which seeks to reaffirm ecclesial communion and the authentic meaning of the liturgy.
-There is only one 'Mass of the Ages': the one regulated by the Church's living Magisterium.
-The rite of the Eucharistic celebration is neither eternal nor immutable.
-It belongs to the Church, through the authority of her living Magisterium, to establish the rite of the Eucharist.
-To deny the Second Vatican Council is to deny the Catholic faith in the Church itself."† Odilo Pedro Cardinal SchererArchbishop of São Paulo, Brazil
+There is only one ‘Mass of the Ages’: the one regulated by the Church’s living Magisterium.
+To deny the Second Vatican Council is to deny the Catholic faith in the Church itself."† Odilo Pedro Cardinal SchererArchbishop of São Paulo, Brazil; Member, Vatican Dicasteries for Clergy, Evangelization, and Culture & Education

-"Faith in Crisis seems to me to be a providential initiative that allows us to appreciate, through different voices, how much we need to overcome pharisaical attitudes and rediscover, with simplicity, the most elementary thing: Christianity is not a set of values—however correct they may be—but a living Person encountered in the Church."Rodrigo Guerra, PhDSecretary, Pontifical Commission for Latin America; Ordinary Member, Pontifical Academy for Life; Ordinary Member, Pontifical Academy of Social Sciences; Professor, Pontifical Lateran University
+"Faith in Crisis allows us to appreciate, through different voices, how much we need to overcome pharisaical attitudes and rediscover the most elementary thing: Christianity is not a set of values, but a living Person encountered in the Church."Rodrigo Guerra, PhDSecretary, Pontifical Commission for Latin America; Professor, Pontifical Lateran University

-"Faith in Crisis is essential reading for all who are dedicated to safeguarding the Church's sapience while courageously embracing its future."Ines Angeli Murzaku, PhDProfessor of Ecclesiastical History; Founding Chair, Department of Catholic Studies, Seton Hall University
+"Faith in Crisis is a vital and timely contribution to understanding the challenges and opportunities facing the Church.
+With intellectual rigor and clarity, it is essential reading for all dedicated to safeguarding the Church’s sapience while courageously embracing its future."Ines Angeli Murzaku, PhDFounding Chair & Director, Catholic Studies; Professor of Ecclesiastical History, Seton Hall University

-"It is important as Catholics that we not lose sight of the fact that the divine genius of the Church is its uncanny ability to retain doctrinal and liturgical integrity in the midst of the vicissitudes and contingencies within the wide range of cultures, political systems, and nations in which the Church must proclaim the Gospel.
-Faith in Crisis is an important contribution to our better understanding and appreciation of that genius."Francis J. Beckwith, PhDProfessor of Philosophy & Church-State Studies, Baylor University
+"The divine genius of the Church is its uncanny ability to retain doctrinal and liturgical integrity in the midst of the vicissitudes of cultures in which the Church must proclaim the Gospel.
+Faith in Crisis is an important contribution to our appreciation of that genius."Francis J. Beckwith, PhDProfessor of Philosophy & Church-State Studies, Baylor University

 "While Catholic tradition is good and beautiful, fundamentalism disguised as traditionalism is false and can be downright ugly.
-Faith in Crisis has assembled an excellent team of authors to show where this fundamentalism goes wrong and how to authentically embrace Catholic tradition."Trent Horn, MAHost of The Counsel of Trent; Author of Why We're Catholic
+Faith in Crisis has assembled an excellent team of authors to show where this fundamentalism goes wrong."Trent Horn, MAHost of The Counsel of Trent; Author of Why We’re Catholic

-"There is a need for mature, sober, thoughtful discussion about the trends that are affecting the Catholic Church today...
-I don't agree with everything in this anthology.
-And I think that's the point.
-Each essay is serious and insightful and contributes to a conversation that needs to happen."Fr.
-Carter GriffinRector, St. John Paul II Seminary, Washington, DC
+"There is a need for mature, sober, thoughtful discussion about the trends affecting the Catholic Church today.
+I don’t agree with everything in this anthology—and I think that’s the point.
+Each essay is serious and insightful and contributes to a conversation that needs to happen."Rev. Carter GriffinRector, St. John Paul II Seminary, Washington, DC

 For publishers, authors, organizations